-When it comes to helping struggling students, academic support can work wonders.
+When it comes to helping struggling students, online tutors can work wonders.
 While necessary for some, and just a boost for others, it’s never been easier to find private tutors.
 Private tutors are a great way to help struggling students, give gifted students an edge, and help any student get ready for exams or learn a new skill.

 Of course, not every family can enlist the help of a private tutor.
 They either can’t afford it, don’t have the time, or just can’t find the right one (a particular problem in rural communities).